P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Crafttweaker2 - Allows me to change and add recipes.

+* Champions - Creates elite mobs of different rarities, with enhanced stats and extra abilities.

+* CraftPresence - Completely Customize the way others see you play in Discord!

 * Creative Core - A library mod.

 * Cucumber - A library mod.